AR Application Process

 Position description by hall and number of positions open for each community will be available below before interviews begin.

 |Men's Halls:||Women's Halls:|

 |St. Edward's||Welsh Family|

 - Assistant Rectors contract for each semester.
 The starting salary for Assistant Rectors is approximately $7,000 per semester.

-- Room and Board: Assistant Rectors are provided with a room and a University meal plan during their semester appointment.
-(Please note that the residence halls close over winter break; ARs are not permitted to remain in the hall without prior approval from Rector and Office of Housing.)
+- Room and Board: Assistant Rectors are provided with a furnished room and a University meal plan during their semester appointment.

 - Tuition: Assistant Rectors are eligible for one 3-hour UNDERGRADUATE course each semester at 90% tuition remission (this benefit is tax-free) – OR - Assistant Rectors may take one 3-hour GRADUATE course each semester at 100% tuition remission.
 Under the University’s Educational Assistance Program, designed to meet the requirements of Section 127(b) of the Internal Revenue Code, this benefit is only taxable to the extent the tuition value of the course(s) exceeds $5,250 per calendar year.